HITO Transition Decision Announced at HITO AGM on June 27

 Workforce Development Councils (WDC)

-As part of the Reform of Vocational Education, HITO’s previous responsibility for standard setting (qualification reviews and provider moderation) passes to two Workforce Development Councils (WDC) on 4 October 2021.
+As part of the Reform of Vocational Education, HITO’s previous responsibility for standard setting (qualification reviews and provider moderation) passed to two Workforce Development Councils (WDC) on 4 October 2021.

 Please contact your new WDC If you are looking for information on: